Black women advocacy group teams with city health group to create health program to address ongoing issues

 The public is invited to participate in discussions, share experiences and suggest solutions.
 Prizes will also be given out.

-Black Women’s Learning Institute and Baton Rouge Metro Health Education are both dedicated to promoting health education among marginalized groups.
+Black Women’s Learning Institute and Baton Rouge Metro Health Education are dedicated to promoting health education among marginalized groups.

 Trending News